TinySR: Pruning Diffusion for Real-World Image Super-Resolution: Experiments

-\Cref{tab:ab_cond} presents the ablation study on the elimination of text and time conditions, which demonstrates that our approach achieves a highly favorable trade-off between efficiency and quality.
+{\bf Effect of Removing the Text and Time Modules.} \cref{tab:ab_cond} presents the ablation study on the elimination of text and time conditions, which demonstrates that our approach achieves a highly favorable trade-off between efficiency and quality.
 Excising the text embeddings and related context modules yields a 486M parameter, 108G MACs, and 8ms time reduction, while only marginally decreasing the CLIPIQA score by 0.0046 and the MANIQA score by 0.0048.
-Subsequent removal of the time modules further reduces parameters by 8M with a negligible impact on reconstruction quality.
-Given these results, these modules are omitted from our final design.
+Subsequent removal of the time modules further reduces parameters by 8M with a negligible impact on final quality.